-- (h) the written consents referred to in the section headed "Statutory and General Information E. Other Information 6.
-Consents of Experts" in Appendix IV to this document; - (i) service contracts and letters of appointment referred to in the section headed "Statutory and General Information C. Further Information about Our Directors and Substantial Shareholders 2.
-Directors' Service Contracts" in Appendix IV to this document; - (j) the rules of the RSU Scheme; - (k) the Companies Act; - (1) the Industry Report; and - (m) the fire safety reports issued by the Fire Safety Consultant.
+- (g) the material contracts referred to in the section headed "Statutory and General Information - B. Further Information About Our Business - 1.
+Summary of Material Contracts" in Appendix IV to this prospectus; - (h) the written consents referred to in the section headed "Statutory and General Information - E. Other Information - 6.
+Consents of Experts" in Appendix IV to this prospectus; - (i) service contracts and letters of appointment referred to in the section headed "Statutory and General Information - C. Further Information about Our Directors and Substantial Shareholders - 2.
+Directors' Service Contracts" in Appendix IV to this prospectus; - (j) the rules of the RSU Scheme; - (k) the Companies Act; - (1) the Industry Report; and - (m) a copy of the statement of particulars (including name, registered address, and description) of the Selling Shareholder.